LaFayette woman arrested in murder investigation

 During the course of locating Middlebrooks, agents made the following arrests:

-♦ Billy E. Drennon Jr., Billy Eugene, 51, of 474 Cook Road, LaFayette, for trafficking in methamphetamine
+♦ Billy E. Drennon Jr., 51, of 474 Cook Road, LaFayette, for trafficking in methamphetamine.

 ♦ Michael Chance Ellison, 26, of 1389 Foster Mill Drive, LaFayette, for theft by taking motor vehicle and probation violation.